cgs-earth/hydromet-mhews-workshop-addis-2026/README.md

 **Time:** 13:45 – 15:15
 **Presenters:** Ms. Emily DuBois, Dr. Caroline Staub

 This interactive session will give participants an opportunity to **reflect on their current hydrometeorological data systems**.
-Working in breakout groups, participants will map their current data workflows, from **data collection and transmission to storage, processing, sharing, and use**, and discuss **what is working well, where challenges or vulnerabilities exist, and what they would most like to improve**.
+Working in breakout groups, participants will map their current data workflows, from **data collection and transmission to storage, processing, sharing, and use**, and discuss **what is working well, where challenges or vulnerabilities exist, and what they would most like to improve** at each stage of the workflow.

+Participants will then join **focused discussion groups based on the part of the data workflow they work with most** (e.g., data collection, transmission, storage, processing, or sharing).
+Each group will discuss the **challenges and opportunities identified during the initial discussions** and explore potential improvements across the hydrometeorological data system.

 The presentation below provides instructions for the interactive exercise.
 A [worksheet](https://github.com/cgs-earth/hydromet-mhews-workshop-addis-2026/blob/main/materials/Session_2_Consultation_Debrief_Worksheet.docx) is available to guide the discussion and capture the main points. **A printed copy of the worksheet will also be provided during the session.** Each group will conclude by identifying **one key observation** from their discussion.

 The session will conclude with a group discussion to identify **common patterns, challenges, and opportunities across countries**.

+You can find some of the key findings presented by the groups [here](https://github.com/cgs-earth/hydromet-mhews-workshop-addis-2026/blob/main/session2_hydrometeorological_data_flow/Session_2b_Completed_Exercise_Worksheets.pdf).

 ### Presentation